PokemonGoF/PokemonGo-Bot/docs/configuration_files.md

 * `sources.key` - The JSON key that contains the results, eg.: For a JSON response such as `{ "SomeWeirdoName": [{"id": 123, ...}, {"id": 143, ...}]}`, `SomeWeirdoName` would be the key name.
 * `sources.url` - The URL that will provide the JSON.
 * `sources.enabled` - Defines whether this source is enabled or not.
 This has nothing to do with the task's `enabled`.
-* `sources.timeout` - How long to wait for this source to respond before giving up.
+* `sources.timeout` - How long to wait for this source to respond before giving up (default 5 seconds)
 * `mappings`- Map JSON parameters to required values.
    - `iv` - The JSON param that corresponds to the pokemon IV.
 Only certain sources provide this info. **NOTE:** `social` mode does not provide this info!
    - `id` - The JSON param that corresponds to the pokemon ID. (required)